omersany002/automated_stock_selection_and_backtest/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to fork the repository, submit issues, or create pull requests to improve the framework.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---

-Feel free to explore the repository and modify the scripts to suit your own research and investment needs!